finm-32900/finm-32900.github.io/_sources/README.md

 - **Textbook:** The text for the course will be published incrementally here: https://finm-32900.github.io/

 **NOTE:** Due to the holiday on January 20, a makeup class will be scheduled.
-This is also TBD.
+This makeup class will be held on Friday, January 24 during the TA office hours.
+I will use the same Zoom link as the TA office hours, which you can find on the Canvas calendar.

 ### Assignments